solariun/CorePartition/README.md

 Arduino official documentation for adding libraries: https://www.arduino.cc/en/guide/libraries

+Please note: Processors and Microcontroller or System that relays os Watchdog. it is necessary to give it have at least a 100 nano seconds time once a while, otherwise it will trigger and reboot the system for infinity loop. so having thread with zero priority can be problematic, so, always implement time and sleep interface to let the kernel call for sleep on appropriate time and be sure to execute at least 100 nano seconds, even on zero sleep request (That is why it request zero...).

 # Arduino

 As always reported, it is fully compatible with Arduino, any one, to use it download it the zip file (https://github.com/solariun/CorePartition/archive/master.zip) and import it at arduino -> Sketch -> Include Library -> Add ZIP Library... and you are good to go.